Pandem: Plot

-The film begins in a village where Seenu is a slacker whom the public considers as hopeless.
-Lingaraju is its venomous president who has been unanimously elected for the past 25 years and behested on the village.
-Seeta a native returned after several years as a school teacher in the same town.
-Seenu & Seeta are childhood friends and he falls for her in the first instance itself.
-From there, he plays several efforts to gain her love which ends humorously but to avail.
+The film begins in a village where Seenu is a slacker the public considers hopeless.
+Lingaraju is its venomous president who has been unanimously elected for 25 years and behested on the town.
+Seeta, a native, returned after several years as a school teacher in the same city.
+Seenu & Seeta are childhood friends, and he falls for her in the first instance.
+From there, Seenu makes several efforts to gain her love, which ends humorously but to no avail.
 So, he directly proceeds to proclaim his love.
-At that point, Seenu discovers Seeta's intention and qualities that her spouse should hold.
-Firstly, an upright altruistic may not be a millionaire but be praised by everyone.
+At that point, Seenu discovers Seeta's intentions and the qualities that her spouse should hold.
+Firstly, an upright altruistic may not be a millionaire, but everyone praises him.
 Above all, he must be of a higher rank than her.
 Listening to it, Seenu backs and determines to acquire the eligibility which Seeta aspires.

 Meanwhile, Lingaraju ploys a revolting deal with a few industrialists to construct a hazardous factory in the village.
-Simultaneously, it's time for elections and Lingaraju is under brash given the absence of opposition.
-Here, Seenu decides to stand for reaching the heights which Seeta desires and knit her.
+Simultaneously, it's time for elections, and Lingaraju is under brash given the absence of opposition.
+Here, Seenu decides to stand for reaching the heights that Seeta desires and knit her.
 At the outset, Seenu faces the loathsome knock-back from the public as he is considered a no-hoper.
-Consequently, he shoots several cheap shots when hostility toward him uprises.
-During that plight, Seeta boosts his courage, guides him to put the village right, and amend the lifestyles of the people.
-Moreover, she inquires about the cause behind his deeds when he reveals that to win the heart of a girl but puts off who is she.
-As well, he asserts to first divulge the girl's whereabouts to her only when the time is right.
+Consequently, he shoots several cheap shots when hostility toward him arises.
+During that plight, Seeta boosts his courage, guides him to put the village right, and amends the people's lifestyles.
+Moreover, she inquires about the cause behind his deeds when he reveals that he is to win a girl's heart but puts off who she is.
+He also asserts to first divulge the girl's whereabouts to her only when the time is right.